MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: MAUD: A Legal NLP Dataset for Merger Agreement Understanding

 MAUD contains three datasets (main, abridged, and rare answers) corresponding to three methods of generating examples.
 See Table \ref{table:dataset_splits} for the number of examples contained in each dataset.

 \paragraph{Main Dataset.} The main dataset contains 20,623 examples with original deal point text extracted from 152 merger agreements by expert annotators.

 \paragraph{Abridged Dataset.} The abridged dataset contains 14,928 examples with deal point text extracted from 94 of the 152 merger agreements included in the main dataset.
-In the abridged dataset, deal point texts are abridged to delete portions of legal text in the main dataset that are not pertinent to the deal point question.
+Texts in the abridged dataset are joined substrings of the main texts (with the delimiter ``\textless omitted\textgreater" indicating skipped text).
 Because many texts contain answers to multiple questions, we provide the abridged data to guide a model to recognize the most pertinent text.
-Appendix \ref{appendix:abridged_effect} compares the difficulty of main and abridged test examples.

 \paragraph{Rare Answers Dataset.} The rare answers dataset contains 3,680 examples that have rare answers to a question.
 Legal experts made small edits to texts in the main dataset to create deal points with rare answers.
 See Appendix \ref{appendix:labeling process} for an example edit.
 We introduced the rare answers dataset to ameliorate imbalanced answer distributions in the main dataset.
 In particular, some answers in the main dataset appear in fewer than 3 contracts, making a train-dev-test split impossible.